-Accommodation and Food Services provide activity during work and non-work hours and are a key component of a vibrant center.
-Nubian Square has slightly fewer establishments than the average, with the third lowest number.
+Accommodation and food services provide activity during work and non-work hours and are a key component of a vibrant center.
+As shown in Figure E.28, Nubian Square has slightly fewer establishments than the average, with the third lowest number.
 Egleston Square has the most.